wtsi-hgi/nfTower_generator/README.md

 You can add more credentials from Tower GUI, and/or create new ComputeEnviroments.
 It's recomended to `clone` the default and modify what is needed.
 \
-To run the script just: `./launcher` .
+To run the script just: `./launcher.sh` .
 This script will run `/software/hgi/installs/nf_tower/setUpTower.sh`

-All the operations are performed in `/script/setUpTower.sh` but it is used the `launcher.sh` to keep the tokens hidden.

 If you want to re-use this project, you can place your tokens and IDs in `/script/setUpTower.sh` :
 - `envToken` it reffers to `TOWER_ACCESS_TOKEN`